Best Hiking Sports Bras of 2026

 What to look for in a hiking bra

-Straps can make or break a bra under a hiking or backpacking pack.
-Most of our writers find that racerbacks stay put and work well with most sun shirts or women’s hiking shirts.
+Bra straps can rub or chafe, even under a women's hiking and backpacking packs (which are usually designed to minimize rubbing).
+Most of our writers find that racerbacks stay put and work well with most sun shirts, base layers, and women’s hiking shirts

-We appreciate brands that go beyond the usual S–L sizing and offer extended sizes, multiple cup options, or custom band and bust combinations.
-A well-fitting bra is more likely to stay comfortable all day—and more likely to work for a broader range of hikers.
+We appreciate brands that offer extended sizing, multiple cup options, or customizable band and cup combinations.
+A bra that fits well is a bra you'll actually want to wear for twelve hours.
 See our Best Plus Size Outdoor Clothing guide for more recommendations.

 Sustainability and material sourcing